Much like Pop-tarts and the Wiggles, I feel crashing your bike are essential childhood experiences.

 "Like for example, yesterday was just the best - we had a junior development day at Maydena with eighteen young girls all under the age of eighteen and I got to ride with them and some of the other junior ambassadors."

-"To able to give that inspiration is awesome.
+"To able to give that inspiration is fantastic."

 "'You ride like a girl' - that's a thing of the past!
 I want people to see that riding like a girl is a bloody good thing!"